hans-mayer/blog/_posts/2026-03-15-PPP-with-NTRIP-source-and-rtknavi_qt.markdown

 48 8 57.42935   16 17 1.80331
 </pre>

-Takeing the average value and calculating the distance to method (2) we get an offset of 4.5 cm.
+Taking the average value and calculating the distance to method (2) we get an offset of 4.5 cm.
 Distance to method (3) is 12.4 cm.
 Distance to method (4) is 8.8 cm.

 Below the is a plot of one of these traces done with rtkplot_qt